giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 new service selection tasks.
-For instance, upon detecting that a certain compute node is overloaded, increasing the compute delay above the corresponding SLO threshold, the application can reinvoke service node selection (2.a) to switch its workload to another less utilized compute node.
+For instance, upon detecting that a certain compute node is overloaded, increasing the compute delay above the corresponding SLO threshold, the application can reinvoke service node selection (2.a) to migrate its workload to another less utilized compute node.
-Similarly, upon detecting that a certain communication link is congested, increasing the communication delay above the corresponding SLO threshold, the application can reinvoke service path selection (2.b) to switch the data flow to another less congested link.
+Similarly, upon detecting that a certain communication link is congested, increasing the communication delay above the corresponding SLO threshold, the application can reinvoke service path selection (2.b) to move the data flow to another less congested link.
 If SA detects that there are not enough compute or communication resources to guarantee the SLOs, it can also invoke service placement (1) to allocate additional compute and communication resources.